Super League: St Helens 12-20 Leeds Rhinos

 Champions Leeds Rhinos got the better of St Helens, Ryan Hall scoring two of their three tries in a 20-12 win.

 Hall and Saints' Jonny Lomax swapped tries in the first half, but the boot of Leeds skipper Kevin Sinfield put the Rhinos 8-4 ahead at the break.

 England winger Hall grabbed his second, after Kylie Leuluai had crossed for the visitors, to make the game safe.

 And Leeds held on for a first win at Saints since 2008, despite Francis Meli scoring twice for the hosts late on.

-St Helens, who gave a Super League debut to teenage centre Mark Percival, were hoping to take advantage of a Leeds side smarting from their narrow defeat by Melbourne Storm in the World Club Challenge a week earlier.
+St Helens, who gave a Super League debut to teenage centre Mark Percival, were hoping to take advantage of a Leeds side smarting from their in the World Club Challenge a week earlier.

 But they made the worst possible start, with Jordan Turner sending the ball out on the full from the kick off and allowing Leeds an early set of six tackles from close range.

 And when Saints were caught offside on their own line, Sinfield took the simple opportunity to put the Rhinos in front.